PierreQuentel/PyDbLite/docs/source/sqliteengine.rst

 cursor and commit
 ~~~~~~~~~~~~~~~~~~~~~~~

-Intances of :class:`Database <pydblite.sqlite.Database>` and :class:`Table <pydblite.sqlite.Table>` have the attribute :attr:`cursor <pydblite.sqlite.Database.cursor>`, the SQLite connections cursor, so you can also execute SQL expressions by
+Instances of :class:`Database <pydblite.sqlite.Database>` and :class:`Table <pydblite.sqlite.Table>` have the attribute :attr:`cursor <pydblite.sqlite.Database.cursor>`, the SQLite connections cursor, so you can also execute SQL expressions by

 .. code-block:: python